 a.
 Informal verbal complaints

 Many complaints can be resolved informally and efficiently via personal contact.
-The CBF asks that you first make a verbal complaint by raising the issue with the appropriate CBF staff member.
+The CBF asks that you first make a verbal complaint by raising the issue with the appropriate CBF Support Team member.
 This is particularly important where your complaint relates to the level or quality of service provided by a particular staff member.
 It makes them aware of the issue and allows them to address it.

 b.
 Formal written complaints